gryffon/ringteki/docs/implementing-cards.md

 When declaring an action, use the `action` method and provide it with a `title` property.
 The title is what will be displayed in the menu players see when clicking on the card.

-The handler is a function to be called when the player chooses to trigger the action.
-The handler receives a context object as its only parameter which contains the `player` executing the action, and the `source` card that triggered the ability.

 ```javascript
 class BorderRider extends DrawCard {
     setupCardAbilities(ability) {